just-the-docs/just-the-docs/sales/DISCOVERY.md

     detail as possible about that vision.
   - How will success overall be measured (what numbers would move)?
   - What is the ideal overall measurable impact of the project to the organization?
 What about on those it serves?
+It's important for the whole team to be aligned on what this impact is.

 Identify stakeholders: